 Step 8: To save the change, you'll need to enter your password.
 Henceforth, Xcode will remember your preference and will use the new chosen version.

-Part 3: Downgrade Xcode by Uninstall and Reinstall
+Method 2: Downgrade Xcode by Uninstall & Reinstall

 Step 1: Go into your Mac Applications folder, locate the Xcode icon and drag it into the Trash.